Echo 42 (Four Two) Band started in back in 1984 following an advert in the local newspaper asking for musicians to form a dance band.

 So we can offer a monster selection of music to suit almost every event.

 Some of our many musical highlights over the years have been:

-- Strict Tempo Dances at the Blackpool Winter Gardens
+- Strict Tempo Dances including the Blackpool Winter Gardens

 - Big Band Ball at Leeds Town Hall